IntersectMBO/govtool/CONTRIBUTING.md

 - Create [well named](#branch-naming) branch from `develop` add changes, then make a pull request back to the `develop` branch.
 - If the changes are not ready for review then feel free to create a draft PR, and link this to the ticket/issue.
 - Developers should review each other's pull requests, and should be requested via [CODEOWNERS](./CODEOWNERS).
-- XXXX tests are run on each pull request.
+- Unit tests are run on each pull request to `develop`.
 - Once tests pass and peer review is done the branch can be merged into `develop` by author and then deployed to the dev environment (manually for now).
 - The ticket status can then be moved ticket to `in QA` making sure that the PR/branch has been added to the ticket/issue as a comment.

 ### QA Workflow

 - Choose ticket from `in QA`.
--
+- Merge in the ticket's changes from `develop` branch into `test` branch.

-create PR from develop to test then merge and QA can deploy to test environment (manually for now).
+- Deploy to test environment (manually for now).
+- The QA tests the deployed test environment against the ticket.
-If QA agrees that the code is good, they can make a PR from test to staging if tests pass, then they can merge and deploy to staging (manually for now).
+- If QA agrees that the code is good, they can make a PR from `test` branch to `staging` branch where end-to-end and performance tests are run.
+- If tests pass, then QA or tech lead can merge and deploy to staging environment (manually for now).
-Moving ticket to Staging
+- Moving ticket to `staging` status this ready for PO check.

 ### PO Workflow

-Sees new ticket in staging
+- Choose ticket from `staging` status.
+- Compare the deployment on staging environment to the contents of the ticket.
-Reviews if the ticket has been satisfied via the staging environment, moves ticket to done if good what happens if ticket is not done?
+- If the deployment has been satisfied via the staging environment, PO comments on the ticket to be included in next release.

-How does PO decide or note what should go in next release?
+### Tech Lead Workflow

+- Bundle the staging status tickets together into a new tag.
+- Merge `staging` branch into the `main` branch.
+- Deploy tagged build to `beta` environment.
+- Move tickets from staging status to done status.